-- To better understand how end users are using the service.
+- To better understand how end users are using the service, to improve and optimize our Services.
 We may analyze trends, monitor usage of user activity as well as traffic patterns to help us better understand our performance so we can optimize and improve our Services.

 - To send emails and other communications related to changes to the service or important announcements.
 We may send you service, technical and other administrative emails, messages and other types of communications.
 We may also contact you to inform you about changes in our Services, our Services offerings and important Services-related notices, such as security and fraud notices.
 These communications are considered part of the Services and you may not opt out of them.

 - To carry out training and marketing related to the service.
 We sometimes send emails about new product features, promotional communications or other news about Boardingware.
-These are marketing messages so you can control whether you receive them or not from the subscription preferences centre.
+These are marketing messages so you can control whether you receive them or not.

 - To deliver tailored advertising.
 We may use your personal information to serve and manage ads on our services or on third party sites and to tailor ads based on your interests and browsing history.
 Please see “Your Rights” for additional information on how to manage the ads you see.